BasedAgents/smart-contracts/docs/Whitepaper.md

 ### 1.2 Real Utility, Not Meme Tokens

-Unlike most AI agent tokens in the market today, which function merely as speculative meme coins, Agent tokens on BasedAgents provide real governance power and utility:
+Unlike most AI agent tokens in the market today, which function merely as speculative meme coins, Agent tokens on Based Agents provide real governance power and utility through a balanced system of Director control and token holder oversight:

-1. **Direct Control Over Agent Assets**
+1. **Agent Treasury and Fund Control**
-   - Token holders govern the Agent's treasury
+   - Director (Agent creator) has direct operational control over the Agent's treasury
-   - Control over fund allocation and spending
-   - Authority to approve or reject financial transactions
+   - Token holders have veto power over financial transactions
+   - Director can propose and execute fund allocations
+   - Token holders can block concerning transactions through veto

 2. **Technical Governance**
-   - Power to upgrade the Agent's codebase
+   - Director controls the Agent's codebase and can choose repository visibility
-   - Control over AI model selection and parameters
+   - Director manages AI model selection and parameters
-   - Authority to modify the Agent's operational logic
+   - Director can modify the Agent's operational logic
+   - Token holders have veto power over technical changes
+   - Token holders can transfer the Director role with sufficient votes

 3. **Strategic Direction**
-   - Setting the Agent's objectives and KPIs
+   - Director sets the Agent's objectives and KPIs
-   - Approving new integrations or partnerships
+   - Director proposes new integrations or partnerships
-   - Defining risk parameters and constraints
+   - Director defines risk parameters and constraints
+   - Token holders can veto strategic changes
+   - Token holders can influence direction through market forces

 4. **Agent Rewards**
-   - 50% of all transaction fees go to the Agent's wallet
+   - 50% of all transaction fees go to the Agent's Coinbase MPC Wallet
+   - Director controls wallet operations through governance
+   - Token holders have veto power over wallet transactions
-   - Token holders control fee allocation through governance
+   - Token holders can vote to transfer Director role if needed
-   - Ability to propose and vote on revenue models

-This comprehensive governance model ensures that token holders have genuine control over their Agent's development, operations, and future direction—making these tokens true governance instruments rather than speculative assets.
+This governance model balances efficient operation with token holder protection.
+While the Director maintains operational control for agile development, token holders have strong oversight through veto powers and the ability to transfer the Director role.
+This makes these tokens true governance instruments with real utility, rather than purely speculative assets.

-## 2. BasedAgents: The Universal AI Agent Marketplace
+## 2. Based Agents: The Universal AI Agent Marketplace

-Rather than isolating efforts in a single framework, BasedAgents seeks to unify the entire AI agent ecosystem under one marketplace.
-Just as Amazon revolutionized retail by aggregating an enormous variety of goods, BasedAgents aims to consolidate the myriad agent frameworks into a single, intuitive launchpad and discovery hub.
+Rather than isolating efforts in a single framework, Based Agents seeks to unify the entire AI agent ecosystem under one marketplace.
+Just as Amazon revolutionized retail by aggregating an enormous variety of goods, Based Agents aims to consolidate the myriad agent frameworks into a single, intuitive launchpad and discovery hub.

 ### 2.1 Framework Ecosystem

 #### Current Implementation
-BasedAgents launches with support for the Eliza framework:
+Based Agents launches with support for the Eliza framework:
 - TypeScript-based architecture
 - Chain-compatible design
 - Highly extensible for diverse Agent types